GoekeLab/bambu-pipe/README.md

 To configure the executor and container used by the pipeline, pass the following profile types through the `-profile` argument in Nextflow.

 Container profiles:
-- `singularity`: use Sigularity images (recommended on HPC systems)
+- `singularity`: use Singularity images (recommended on HPC systems)
 - `docker`: use Docker images

 Executor profiles: